SuzanneNL/pluviophile/README.md

 	- The text editor uses icons and looks a bit like a Word text editor, so it's easier to use without reading instructions.
 	- There is no need to know html.
 	- There is no limit on how many images can be used, or where and how they're positioned in the text.
+	- I can simplify my model by removing the fields for second and third body/image/description.

 Had my goal been to allow every user to write blog posts and for his own audience, then I would have given my users the ease and freedom that comes with a rich text editor.
-But I want this website to have a consistent design.
+But I wanted this website to have a consistent design.
 Only superusers are allowed to upload blog posts, and they can be schooled in basic html.
+And currently, there's just me.
 Also, I want images to be stored in my database, instead of relying on URL's of other websites.
 On top of that, I had limited time for this project and wasn't sure if I was able to resize the text editor for mobile screens.
 Therefore this is not so much an unresolved issue, it's more me making a decision after considering the options.
 I might change my mind later in time though, and switch to the rich text editor because I still think it is more user friendly.

-(Comment added not too long submission: As I was filling my Postgres database with blog posts, I realized that I can still add images to a textarea because it processes html.
+(Comment added not too long before submission: As I was filling my Postgres database with blog posts, I realized that I can still add images to a textarea because it processes html.
 I've done that for one of the blog posts.
-I even added youtube videos.
+I even added YouTube videos.
 I'm not going to remove the image and blog fields at this moment, but I probably will, after the project has been assessed.)
 - **Separate admin page** - It might be nice to have a separate admin page where all the donation information can be found (instead of on the account page), and also where he can maybe delete users.
 This last thing has to be done on the admin panel for now.

 ## TECHNOLOGIES USED